hit-pay/slate/source/index.html.md

 }
 ```

 This endpoint creates a new payment request.
+This is the first step of the payment flow, once you have all the details from the user and ready to collect payment use this API to create a payment request.

 ### HTTP Request